 Be sure to look at this table to get a feel for the approximate cost of typical dive services in this area.

 |Offering Type||Low Rate||High Rate|

 |Double Tank Dive||$ 75.0||$ 110.0|

 |Open Water Certification||$ 400.0||$ 460.0|

 |Single Tank Dive||$ 50.0||$ 80.0|

-Glance through the following chart for some information concerning some of the area's dive sites.
+Look through the table below for a few details concerning some of the area's major dive sites.

 |Fair||Advanced Open Water / CMAS **||49.2||12.4130166667||-69.8792833333|